VukR/moodify/README.md

 1. Clone the repo to a local directory
 2. cd into the `moodify` project directory
 3. `npm install` to install depdencies
-4. `npm start` to launch the application
+4. `npm start` to launch the application - will use default port 3000, otherwise will ask you to switch ports and automatically handle it for you.

 ### Comments